The Price Is Right: Haven Studios changes

-At Television City, a full audience was about 300 people.
+At Television City, a full audience before the pandemic was about 300 people.
 The move to Glendale and the new studio, which was implemented in Season 52, led to audience capacity being reduced to 165.
-Taping days featuring either two or three episodes per day (8:00, 11:30, and 14:00).
+Taping days featuring either two or three episodes per day (8:00/11:30 A.M., and 2:00 P.M.).
 Episodes are filmed either Monday to Wednesday or Wednesday to Friday per week, but some weeks have featured four days of taping (9-12 episodes a week).
 Fremantle will do all contestant briefings and interviews at Charis Mission Church next door.
 The two CBS Daytime game shows alternated usage of the venue during the season.

-In compliance with RTL Standards and Practices, producers prohibit audience members from attending multiple shows on the same date in order to prevent cheating, as the same prize from one episode may potentially be reused in another episode taped later in that day.
+In compliance with RTL Standards and Practices, producers prohibit audience members from attending multiple shows on the same date in order to prevent cheating, as the same prize from one episode may potentially be reused in another episode taped later that day.
 Under this policy, one of the three episodes to be taped that day is designated a "restricted" taping, as it must feature an entirely new audience that did not attend another taping that day.
-In Season 52, the restricted taping was the late (14:00) taping, where those in the two morning sessions cannot attend the afternoon session.
+In Season 52, the restricted taping was the late (2:00 P.M.) taping, where those in the two morning sessions cannot attend the afternoon session.
 In early Season 53, which began taping in April 2024, the restricted taping is now the early morning session (8:00) where the audience of that session is not permitted to attend either the mid-morning or afternoon session.
 Currently, the On Camera Audiences Web site will inform prospective attendees which taping session is the prohibited taping.

-The contract with RTL Group and Haven Studios, especially with the time to tape the two CBS Daytime game shows, caused officials to attempt in Season 53 with taping four episodes during January 2025, with shows at 6:30, 8:30, 12:00, and 14:15 (sessions would take no more than two hours).
+The contract with RTL Group and Haven Studios, especially with the time to tape the two CBS Daytime game shows, caused officials to experiment in Season 53 with taping four episodes during January 2025, with shows at 6:30/8:30 A.M., 12:00 noon, and 2:15 P.M. (sessions would take no more than two hours).
 That was mostly abandoned because of the wildfires nearby that cancelled all but two days of tapings with the experimental format.
 Those weeks would have featured 12 episodes taped in a week over three days.
 Instead, when taping resumed after the wildfires were contained, between nine and 12 episodes are taped in a week, three episodes a day, in three or four days.
-This resulted in Friday episodes airing from March 7 to May 30 having all six pricing games played for cash, a concept first experimented during the Season 53 primetime premiere.
+This resulted in the Friday episodes airing from March 7 to May 30 having all six pricing games played for cash, a concept first experimented during the Season 53 primetime premiere.
+Since Season 54, tapings usually last four days a week, three episodes a day, so the show can complete between 194 to 201 episodes (190 daytime and the primetime episodes) from July to December because of space availability.